HamletDuFromage/aio-switch-updater/README.md

 - Reboot to specific payload.
 - Download payloads to `/bootloader/payloads`.
 - Change software color scheme of Joy-Cons.
 Additional color profiles can be found in the releases and should be copied to `config/aio-switch-updater/jc_profiles.json`.
+- Change software color scheme of Pro controllers (has to be paired as Player 1).
+Additional color profiles can be found in the releases and should be copied to `config/aio-switch-updater/pc_profiles.json`.
 - View which of your games got cheat codes from the app.

 ## Screenshots